h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Contribute towards the development of university-wide issues

 * Being agile and flexible regarding tools and techniques for teaching and meeting students, for example live streaming weekly vlogs to keep a connection to the students when going full distance learning.
+* Adding contingency plans to courses and examinations as the pandemic could potentially disrupt projects in a catastrophic way.
+Removnig some stress for students and colleagues.
+* I'm happy and open to participate in most things related to having a better work environment, for example the day in our IoT lab.

 ## 2 Education
 During the revision period, my involvement in education was ~55% (on average).